 - Provide only first names, and never include your full contact details, such as mailing address or telephone number.

 - Ask your kids to show you their completed forms or letters before sending them, to make sure that they haven't given out too much information about themselves.
 You can never be too careful when allowing your youngsters online.

 E-mailing Santa can be a great way for you and your children to have some seasonal fun on the computer.
-Put on some festive music, grab a couple of holiday treats, and enjoy the various Christmas offerings that can be found online. .
+Put on some festive music, grab a couple of holiday treats, and enjoy the various Christmas offerings that can be found online.